oshears/osgames/obsidian/OSGames/devlogs/Devlog 25.md

 ## Thesis

 **Thesis**: Game developers should spend more time developing VR/AR/MR/XR type games, to find more critical success and lead to better innovation and technological breakthroughs for gaming and interactive experiences.
-The challenges limiting development in this field must be overcome individual in the short term, and time should be sacrificed investing into this technology.
+The challenges limiting development in this field must be overcome individually in the short term, and time should be sacrificed investing into this technology.

 ## Challenges
 - VR Headsets are *cost prohibitive*, but this is changing thanks to an ever increasing influx of consumer accessible devices, such as the **Meta Quest 3**.